Updated on: 3/10/2020

-Below is a list of laws taken from the Revised Code of Washington (RCW) pertaining to right of way for pedestrians in the state of Washington:
+Below is a list of laws as stated in the Revised Code of Washington (RCW), pertaining to right of way for pedestrians in the state of Washington:

 - Vehicles Avoiding Pedestrians: Every driver of a vehicle shall exercise due care to avoid colliding with any pedestrian upon any roadway (RCW 46.61.245).